 Data that shows impacts broken down by gender and other attributes is still limited.
 The new obligations under the Gender Equality Act could provide a good opportunity to advocate for the collection of disaggregated data in your organisation.

 Desktop research is a review of existing research for information relevant to a project’s needs.

-In to support gender impact assessments you will find a list of open-source Victorian and Australian research and data on gender, by different indicators, including workforce participation, education, health, and violence against women.
+In Templates and to support gender impact assessments you will find a list of open-source Victorian and Australian research and data on gender, by different indicators, including workforce participation, education, health, and violence against women.
 This should be a helpful starting point.
 The diagram below also provides some ideas on ways you could focus your research.